-6.5.1 T20I matches shall be played on natural turf pitches.
+6.5.1 ODI matches shall be played on natural turf pitches.

-Note: Home Boards may, prior to the commencement of the series, seek the approval of ICC to use a hybrid pitch as an alternate to a natural turf pitch.
+Note: Prior to the commencement of the series the participating Member Boards may agree to, and then seek the approval of, ICC to use a hybrid pitch as an alternate to a natural turf pitch.